Swelling after lens replacement. Rehabilitation after cataract removal

 • Does not cause pain to the patient.

-• Inflammatory process before the eyes.
+• Inflammatory process in the eyes.

 • Retinal pathology: destruction or detachment.